 Collaboration is key to realising a high-performing and engaged workforce.
 How to engage employees and encourage this type of behaviour?
 It is essential that you provide employees with the facilities to communicate with other individuals and teams within your organisation.

-In a hybrid working environment, with some employees in the office and others working remotely, promoting collaboration can be a significant challenge to promote collaboration.
+In a hybrid working environment, with some employees in the office and others working remotely, promoting collaboration can be a significant challenge.
 It’s no longer possible to call everyone into the meeting room for a quick brainstorm.
 However, collaboration remains one of the key dimensions of employee engagement, so it’s vital not to let it slip by the wayside.

 Building Block #3: Translate strategies

-In the pre-Covid era, you would have scheduled a company-wide meeting is no longer a viable plan, you’ll need to explore other avenues.
+If a company-wide meeting is no longer a viable plan, you’ll need to explore other avenues.
 An alternative option is to open up discussion and exploration of the company strategies via employee engagement software.
-An employee engagement app offers an ideal platform for in-depth exchanges, ensuring employees have a clear and extensive understanding of the company direction.
+An employee engagement app offers an ideal platform for in-depth exchanges, ensuring employees have a clear and extensive understanding of the company's direction.

 Building Block #4: Facilitate conversation

 Employees need to understand that their voices matter and that communication doesn’t just flow from management down, with no possibility of a two-way conversation.
-It’s vital that employees feel their voice and opinion is valued and considered when it comes to decision making and company direction.
+It’s vital that employees feel their voices and opinion are valued and considered when it comes to decision-making and company direction.

-Industry leaders are increasingly turning to employee engagement software and platforms to improve their company’s internal communications.
+Industry leaders are increasingly turning to employee engagement platforms to improve their company’s internal communications.
 Implementing software that actively supports and encourages your team to communicate directly affects engagement levels.
 Of all the ideas to engage employees, a simple software solution could be the answer you’re looking for.